LuNeder/luana.dev.br/_posts/2023-10-01-uutils-rules.md

 I've spent my Saturday completely replacing the coreutils on my openSUSE Tumbleweed Linux system.
 After just a few hours, I can say that I've successfully replaced GNU coreutils with [uutils](https://uutils.github.io/) and everything went surprisingly smoothly!

-Everything just worked after I installed uutils and deleted coreutils, and I mean it: NVidia drivers, audio, bluetooth, compiz, Steam and all programs I use worked out of the boxMost of this comes from uutils goal: full parity with the GNU coreutils.
+Everything worked smoothly after I installed uutils and removed coreutils.
+I mean it: NVIDIA drivers, audio, Bluetooth, Compiz, Steam, and all the programs I use worked out of the box.
+Most of this success can be attributed to uutils' goal of achieving full parity with the GNU coreutils.

 This blog post aims to be both an interesting story and a tutorial of some kind for those who want to do the same, so bear with me for this weekend adventure.